 How To Serve Almond Basil Pesto?

-This is a versatile sauce, and for a quick mid week dinner I like to serve it stirred through some freshly cooked pasta and topped with a little grated Parmesan cheese.
+This simple recipe makes a versatile sauce, and for a quick mid week dinner I like to serve it stirred through some freshly cooked pasta and topped with a little grated Parmesan cheese.

 Spread some pesto over salmon fillets, top with breadcrumbs and bake in the oven for a great tasting baked salmon dish.